 The Executive Order prevents those who do not already have a Visa from legally migrating into the US for a current period of 60 days.
 Independent think-tank The Migration Policy Institute estimates that this will block around 26,000 applications monthly, or an overall figure of 52,000.

 As of 23rd April, the number of those filing for unemployment in the US had reached 26.4 million.

-The Order argues that it will be the most economically marginalised groups (the examples given are of those without college degrees and minorities) which will suffer the most from the US’ economic decline.
+The Order argues that it will be the most economically marginalised groups (the examples given are of those without college degrees and minorities) who will suffer the most from the strain COVID-19 is forcing onto the US’ economy.
 It thereby suggests that limiting immigration in this 60-day period will reduce the amount of ‘excess’ labour in the job market and aid those who have filed for unemployment return to work.

-This focus upon improving domestic employment in what promises to be a recession is obviously understandable, yet one cannot shake the feeling that this is simply not the whole hog.
+This focus upon improving domestic employment in the US during what promises to be a recession is obviously understandable.
+Yet, one cannot shake the feeling that this is simply not the whole hog.
 Instead, this Executive Order seems a light warning of harsher Immigration policy to follow.

 On 13th March the US declared the virus a national emergency.
 History shows that circumstances as disorienting as these are often used as excuses to pass controversial legislation without having to suffer the public debate that a functioning democracy would bring in more settled times.
 The Order has a 60-day limit, yet is entirely open for renewal.

 Electoral records from as far back as 1932 show that a strong economy promises re-election.

 From as far back as Franklin Roosevelt’s election in 1932, records indicate that a prosperous economy promises re-election.
 The sudden damage to the US economy brought on by COVID-19 also marks political trouble for President Trump.
 The 2020 Presidential Election remains seated firmly in November, gleefully rubbing its hands and ready to judge Trump’s actions in the last 4 years.